How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Besides being able to go keyless, digital locks are also (usually) more secure than traditional locks.
 Many people have the misconception that digital locks are easy to hack, and while this is a valid concern, digital locks are generally more secure than traditional locks, which can be quite easy to lockpick.

-What’s a smart lock?
+What’s a Smart Lock?

 A smart lock is a digital lock that has smart functions.
 Why do you need a lock to be smart?
 You don’t, really, but it may be nice to have, once in a while.